kdw2060/hassio-addons/README.md

-# Hass.io addon repository
+# kdw2060 Home Assistant add-on repository

-This is a repository you can add as source in Hass.io's add-on 'store'.
+This is a repository you can add as source in Home Assitant's add-on store.